 Upcoming event dates:

-£10.00; discounted for Members of Society of Genealogists £5.00.
-On 21 August an email invitation will be sent to all who have booked which includes a password and link to the talk - remember to check your spam folder!
-Please ensure that your Zoom user name is similar to the name that you used to book your place so that you can quickly be admitted to the talk on the day.
+Live online talk: £10.00; Member of the SoG: £6.50 The day before the talk, an email invitation will be sent to all who have booked which includes a password and link to the talk - remember to check your spam folder!
+Please ensure your Zoom name is similar to the one used to book the talk.

 All information is drawn from or provided by the venues themselves and every effort is made to ensure it is correct.
 Please remember to double check opening hours with the venue concerned before making a special visit.

 Is this your Event? log in to update any incorrect or missing information.